 Los Angeles - April 5, 1939: Samuel Goldwyn has withdrawn "Wuthering Heights" from the entire province of Quebec.
 Quebec censors demanded deletions because certain sequences dealt with divorce and infidelity, situations long frowned upon by the Quebec board.
 Goldwyn refused to make the cuts.
 Whether the picture will play in other provinces is not known.

-Laurence Olivier's first on-set confrontation occurred in a dispute with Merle Oberon.
+Sir Laurence Olivier's first on-set confrontation occurred in a dispute with Merle Oberon.
 Although they had worked together happily on The Divorce of Lady X (1938), Olivier now resented that Oberon had the role he felt should have gone to Vivien Leigh.
 In one particularly passionate scene, Oberon became upset that Olivier kept letting spit fly from his mouth and land on her.
-"Why you amateur little bitch," Olivier responded.
+"Why you amateur little bitch", Olivier responded.
 "What's a little spit for Chrissake between actors?
 You bloody little idiot, how dare you speak to me?"
-Oberon stormed off the set in tears, and William Wyler forced Olivier to apologize.
+Oberon stormed off the set in tears, and Director William Wyler forced Olivier to apologize.

-Laurence Olivier dove into the role of Heathcliffe armed with the techniques he had perfected playing Hamlet on stage in 1937.
+Sir Laurence Olivier dove into the role of Heathcliffe armed with the techniques he had perfected playing Hamlet on stage in 1937.
 Given a collection of essays on psychoanalysis by the play's director, Tyrone Guthrie, Olivier developed a staccato rhythm in his lines based on his Freudian conception of the melancholy Dane.
 Using that as a basis for Heathcliff, he eschewed the stock-in-trade doomed lover and sought to make something more smoldering and dangerous of the part.

 Animal lovers were incensed when they read in a press release, that to keep the barnyard noises from overwhelming the soundtrack, the animal trainer had snipped the vocal cords of the ducks and geese on the set.

-More than once, Merle Oberon was reduced to tears by William Wyler's methods.
-When Cathy had to run out onto the moors in a fierce storm to stop Heathcliff from leaving, Wyler ordered the actress over and over into propeller-driven winds and rain.
+More than once, Merle Oberon was reduced to tears by Director William Wyler's methods.
+When Cathy had to run out onto the moors in a fierce storm to stop Heathcliff from leaving, Wyler ordered her over and over into propeller-driven winds and rain.
 After many takes, she began to choke and vomit.
 She ran a fever and had to be confined to a hospital bed, costing the production thousands of dollars.
-She refused to do the scene again until Samuel Goldwyn rigged heaters to warm the driving rain.
+She refused to do the scene again until Producer Samuel Goldwyn rigged heaters to warm the driving rain.

 The trivia items below may give away important plot points.

 In the final sequence, the spirits of Heathcliff and Cathy are seen walking their favorite pathway.
-This was added after filming was complete, and because Laurence Olivier and Merle Oberon had already moved on to other projects, doubles had to be used.
+This was added after filming was complete, and because Sir Laurence Olivier and Merle Oberon had already moved on to other projects, doubles had to be used.

 David Niven remembered the filming of Merle Oberon's deathbed scenes (recorded in his bestselling book, The Moon's a Balloon) as less than romantic.
-After telling William Wyler he didn't know how to 'sob', he had been given a menthol mist substance to help it appear as if he were crying, which instead had the effect of making "green goo" come out of his nose.
+After telling William Wyler he didn't know how to "sob", he had been given a menthol mist substance to help it appear as if he were crying, which instead had the effect of making "green goo" come out of his nose.
 Oberon immediately exited the bed after witnessing it.